sabbour/contoso-names-e2e/README.md

 ## Load testing

 Once the app is running, you can use a tool, like Azure Load Testing, to generate some load on the backend service and see the scaling in action.
+The dashboard has already been configured thile while deploying the infrastructure.

+You can view this by opening your Azure Managed Grafana dashboard.

+A KEDA scaler has been configured with a Prometheus trigger that queries the requests per second metric from the Azure Monitor managed Prometheus instance.

 ![Grafana dashboard](images/grafana.png)